lxyuma/rails_session_parser/README.md

 `ruby cookie_session_checker.rb '<your session value>'`

+(please take your session value from other web developer tools)

 - active_record (if you use active record store)

 `ruby active_record_session_checker.rb '<your session value>'`

+(please take your session value from other db tools)

 ## results